 7. Great Barrier Reef, Australia

 Arguably the world’s most famous and largest coral reef ecosystem, the Great Barrier Reef, has been under threat for a while now due to pollution, excess fishing, and global warming.
-The good news is that this home to diverse marine life, including 4,000 types of molluscs and 1,500 species of fish, is now on a slow path to recovery.
+The good news is that this home to diverse marine life, including 4,000 types of mollusks and 1,500 species of fish, is now on a slow path to recovery.
 The islands along the reef have taken it upon themselves to practice ecotourism in limited ways that help boost the economy and fund further conservation.

 8. Koh Kong, Cambodia